flask-restful/flask-restful/docs/fields.rst

 -----------
-You can define a dict or OrderedDict of fields whose keys are names of attributes or keys on the object to render, and whose values are a class that will format & return the value for that field  This example has three fields, two are Strings and one is a DateTime (formatted as rfc822 date strings) ::
+You can define a dict or OrderedDict of fields whose keys are names of attributes or keys on the object to render, and whose values are a class that will format & return the value for that field.
+This example has three fields, two are Strings and one is a DateTime (formatted as rfc822 date strings) ::

     from flask.ext.restful import Resource, fields, marshal_with